For a lot of us, diving the waters of the South Pacific is definitely a bucket list goal.

 - PBJ-1 Mitchell Medium Bombers.

-The book features great images from Muller and a historical account by Axelrod.
-It’s available on Amazon here.
+The book features great images from Mueller and as well as a historical account by both Mueller & Axelrod.
+It’s available on Amazon here .